 Ansel Barnum sucks at the harmonica--and blows too.
 Breathing into its ten little holes he finesses a deep range of expression beyond the iconic sound.
 From Brazilian choro to classical baroque to traditions in between, his innovative playing reveals this underestimated folk instrument capable of much more than is commonly thought.

-From performing solo to playing with bands of all sizes, Ansel has brought audiences a new love for this underrated instrument.
+From intimate house concerts to festival main stages, Ansel has brought audiences a new love for this underrated instrument.
 It may just be a child's "toy," but inside it he finds a mature voice to the humble diatonic harmonica.